 Transforming health & wellbeing

-In addition to transforming health and wellbeing services through a new model of care is a once in a lifetime opportunity to create a Multi-agency Wellbeing Campus in the heart of Newtown.
+In addition to transforming health and wellbeing services through a new model of care and wellbeing is a once in a lifetime opportunity to create a Multi-agency Wellbeing Campus in the heart of Newtown.
 This could be the first intergenerational campus for Powys, and could include primary education, health, social care and supported accommodation.

 The preferred site for the campus is adjacent to Park Street, Newtown.
 Services currently on the site include the Park Day Centre, Newtown Integrated Family Centre (formerly Ysgol Dafydd Llwyd) health services and two primary schools, Ysgol Hafren and Ladywell Green.

 The North Powys Wellbeing Programme is currently at the early visioning and planning phase.
-A clear vision of how this new model of care could look like at home and in our communities will be shaped by the people of north Powys through co-production; doing with, not doing for.
+A clear vision of how this new model of care and wellbeing could look like at home and in our communities will be shaped by the people of north Powys through co-production; doing with, not doing for.
 As the programme progresses, we will start to define in more detail what health and care services will be provided from within the campus.